MrHash/honeybee-agavi-cmf-demo/cookbook/processes.md

             <!--
-                e.g. if the entity undergoing processing is an *Account* and the state of the incoming event is 'deleted' then we proceed execute 'delete' event on the account.
+                e.g. if the entity undergoing processing is an *Account* and the state of the incoming event is 'deleted' then we proceed to execute 'delete' event on the account workflow.
             -->
             <option name="transition_map">
                 <option name="hbdemo.commenting.account">